 - Colleges and departments at Virginia Tech

-- Academic advising for major-undeclared students: University Studies
+- Academic advising for major-transitional students: University Studies

 [University Studies, Virginia Tech]

 Information and advising about majors and minors.
-Academic advising to major-undeclared students and students transitioning between majors.
+Academic advising to students who are considering or need to make a major change.

 - Explore Engineering